-A precocious child, Seeger developed was well-read and began developing political and social ideas at an early age.
+A precocious child, Seeger was well-read and began developing political and social ideas at an early age.
 After receiving an early education at Avon Old Farms, a Connecticut boarding school, Seeger enrolled at Harvard University on a scholarship in 1936.
 After only two years at Harvard, however, he failed an exam and lost his scholarship, so he dropped out.
 He spent the rest of the 1930s as a vagabond, hitchiking and riding on freight trains around the country.

-Throughout the rest of the 1970s, and into the 1980s, Seeger frequently performed with fellow folk singer-songwriter Arlo Guthrie, the son of folk legend Woody Guthrie.
-During that same period, he worked with other activists to remove pollution from the Hudson River and create the environmental organization Hudson River Sloop Clearwater, which, among many projects, hosts festivals that help to fund the river's pollution maintenance.
+Throughout the rest of the '70s and into the '80s, the musician frequently performed with fellow folk singer-songwriter Arlo Guthrie, the son of folk legend Woody Guthrie.
+Also during this time, Seeger worked with other activists to remove pollution from the Hudson River and create the environmental organization Hudson River Sloop Clearwater, which, among many projects, hosts music festivals to help fund the river's maintenance.

-Recent Years and Legacy
+Later Years and Legacy